The piece of gear you’ll use most often as a music producer is the most overlooked one: your studio chair.

-As studio junkies ourselves, we understand that your environment needs to be just right.
-Unfortunately, the importance of recording studio chairs tends to be overlooked, even though they’re crucial to our daily health and comfort.
-While they’re not always the cheapest purchases, they’re definitely a worthwhile investment.
+Assembling the ideal home studio takes more than microphones or synthesizers.
+As studio junkies ourselves, we understand that every part of your environment needs to be just right.
+Unfortunately, the importance of studio recording chairs is overlooked by many, even though they’re crucial to our daily health and comfort.
+While they’re not always the cheapest purchases, they’re definitely worth the money in the long run.

 For each studio chair on our list, the Output crew took the following factors into consideration: